How to open a Wise account in Malaysia [2025]

 As a financial service provider, Wise must verify customer accounts before they can be used.
 This is an important step in keeping customers and their money safe - and it can be done entirely online or in the Wise app.
 More information here: Is Wise safe?

 Getting verified with Wise is pretty straightforward.
 For a smooth verification experience, make sure your ID document is valid, and use a clear photo which captures all the important details of the document.
-You’ll also need to check the document you’re providing includes your full name, current address and date of birth.
+You’ll also need to check the document you’re providing includes all of the information required, such as your full name, current address and date of birth.
 Once everything is uploaded, the Wise team can verify your account pretty quickly, or at least within a day or two.

 How to know if your Wise account is verified

-Once your Wise account has been verified you’ll get an email notification.
+Once your Wise account has been verified you’ll get an email notification and can then use your Wise account login details to check and view your account information.
 If you’re sending a Wise transfer you’ll also be notified that your payment is on its way.
 And don’t worry if you’re looking to receive a payment with Wise - you can receive money with Wise without verification.
-Just make sure the person sending you money has all your bank details, and your transfer will be deposited right into your normal bank account.
+Just make sure the person sending you money has all your bank details, and your transfer will be deposited right into your bank account.

 How to set up a Wise account to receive money

-When you open a Wise account you’ll be able to access local bank account details for up to 9 currencies.
-You can then use these bank account details to receive money to your Wise account from 30+ countries using a local transfer.
-Just get your local account information from the Wise app, and share the details with the person sending you money - easy for you and easy for the sender, too.
+When you open a Wise account you’ll be able to access local and SWIFT account details for up to 9 currencies.
+You can then use these account details to receive money to your Wise account conveniently.
+Just get your account information from the Wise app, and share the details with the person sending you money - easy for you and easy for the sender, too.

 There’s also a handy Wise request payments feature which lets you generate a payment link you can send to someone, to make getting paid even faster.